History of the Staten Island Railway: Despite MTA improvements, problems persist: 1970s and 1980s

 On June 15, 1972, five 1955-built, air-conditioned coaches on loan from the Long Island Rail Road (LIRR) went into service on the SIRT.
 One three-car train made one round trip during the morning and operated again during the afternoon peak.
 As a result of previous tests, the edges of the platforms at St. George were trimmed for the extra clearance required by the LIRR cars, which were 85 feet long.
 The cars were only 15 feet longer than the 45 cars in operation but had a seating capacity of 123 passengers—almost double the capacity of the other coaches.

-On February 1, 1972, the fare on the SIRT was increased for the first time since 1958, to 35 cents from an average fare of 22 cents; the system used to have zoned fares.
-The fare increase applied to the whole system and was accompanied by the elimination of commutation tickets and student tickets.
-Previously, fares ranged from 20 to 35 cents.
-Sixteen percent of riders of the 17,000 daily riders had no change in fare.
-There was a 10 percent increase for 51 percent of passengers and a 15 percent increase for the remaining 33 percent.
-The fare increase was expected to bring in an extra $400,000 a year.

-At the time, the line was operating at a deficit of $2.9 million a year, with $2.5 million of it offset by a subsidy from the city.
-The MTA had plans for a $25 million improvement program for the line including new train cars.
-Improvements were also planned for the tower and signal systems, for the roadbed and for the stations.
-Increased power, 8000 feet of new rails, and mercury-vapor lighting at 14 of the 22 stations were also part of the plan.
-Three quarters of the $25 million were to be provided by 1967 state transportation bond issue and the remaining $6.25 million was to be paid by the city.

 On February 28, 1973, the first six new R44 cars were put into service on the SIRT.
 These were part of a 52-car order from the Saint Louis Car Company—the same type of cars as the newest cars then in use on subway lines in the other boroughs.
 The R44s replaced the ME-1 rolling stock inherited from the B&O that had remained in continuous service since 1925 when the system was electrified.